Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: leveraging long context for NL2SQL

-BIRD benchmark comes with hints for accurate SQL generation, which clarifies the which column is being asked for and/or how to compute the value in question.
+BIRD benchmark includes hints for accurate SQL generation, clarifying which column is required and/or how to compute the values.
 Fig.~\ref{fig:hint} shows an example question with hints.
 Not all BIRD dev questions have hints.
 In production NL2SQL services, the hints may come via multi-turn interactions with the user.
 We provide the hints, if available, as part of the user question.
 In Section~\ref{sec:ablation} we discuss the impact of hints. \\\\ \textbf{\textit{Synthetic examples for many-shot ICL:}} While prior works on ICL for NL2SQL focused on selecting a few handful of examples (3-5) for ICL \citep{nan2023enhancing,pourreza2024din}, we generate many examples for many-shot ICL.
 Many-shot ICL is shown to improve LLM generation quality on many different domains \citep{agarwal2024manyshot}.
 Here we generate and use tens and hundreds of examples with the extended context window.
 The examples are also generated at inference time, as prescribed in \citep{pourreza2024chase}.
 The online generation allows bypassing the example retrieval process and generate examples using schema elements more relevant to the user question (we pass the entire schema for a given database along with LLM-based relevant column selection results).
 The model generates synthetic examples including both the output SQL and input natural language question.
 The generated SQL queries follow the target benchmark datasets with respect to the common SQL features The structural similarities can help guide the model to generate with similar SQL structures and features.

 In Section~\ref{sec:synthetic_example_selection} we demonstrate how synthetic examples based many-shot ICL can improve the performance and discuss the performance and cost trade-off of example generation in Section~\ref{sec:ablation}. \\\\ \textbf{\textit{Relevant SQLite documentation sections:}} The large extended context window allows passing SQLite documentation in big chunks, chapters and/or sections.
 Documentation writing tends to be lenghty and contains a few illustrative examples.
-We do explore the feasibility and the impact of documentation on performance and cost in Section~\ref{sec:sqlite_documentation} and challenges in Section~\ref{appendix:documentation}.
+We explore the feasibility and the impact of documentation on performance and cost in Section~\ref{sec:sqlite_documentation}.